 Lockers are provided by CCSD for student use.
+Lockers at all grade levels will only be used for educational purposes and storage of appropriate personal items.
 Students are expected to keep lockers clean and in good repair.
 Students are responsible for the security of their lockers and the contents therein.
 Students are not to share lockers or combinations for security purposes.
 Students are not to leave their lockers open or "jammed."
 Students possess the right of privacy as well as freedom from unreasonable search and seizure of property.
 Although school authorities will respect the rights of students in their lockers and property, it should be understood that all lockers are the property of the school.
 It is the policy of the district to permit the building administrator to search any locker and its contents as he/she sees fit with possible assistance from another administrator, a teacher/aide/school staff personnel, or the police.